Daytime hours: 10:00 am - 6:30 pm

 Teacher's sheet

-• Immersive visit of the wooded areas of the museum
+• Discover trees in a wooded area of the museum

 Capacity: 14 children